 What causes a KRAS mutation and who is most likely to have it?

 KRAS mutations are acquired, which means they happen during your life.
-They are not passed down from your parents and you won’t pass them to your children.
+They are not passed down from your parents, and current research suggests you won’t pass them to your children.

-Up to one out of three patients with NSCLC (about 25%-30%) have a KRAS mutation.
-KRAS mutations are more likely to happen if you are:
+Approximately 25%-30% of patients with NSCLC have a KRAS mutation.
+KRAS mutations are more likely to happen if you:

 How do I know if I have a KRAS mutation?